-Thanks to the ARTIST2 network of excellence, the ART cluster got in contact with the cluster on Compilers and Timing Analysis.
+Thanks to the ArtistDesign NoE, the cluster got in contact with the cluster on Compilers and Timing Analysis.
 The two clusters started working together to develop a new approach consisting of a combination of several methods, including (a) design-space exploration on the hardware architecture level to identify good designs offering combinations of strong performance with good predictability, (b) appropriate kernel mechanisms for task and resource management that are predictable and analyzable, and (c) a synergistic development of models, design methods and matching analysis tools that extract precise system-behaviour properties.